glowiep/leaflet-map-template/README.md

 3. Use the Owner dropdown menu to select the account you want to own the repository.
 4. Enter a name for your repository.
 5. To include the directory structure and files from all branches in the template, and not just the default branch, select <b>Include all branches</b>.
-6. Give this repo a ⭐ (This step is entirely optional of course, but if you do - you are a very nice person :D)
+6. Give this repo a ⭐ if you like it!

 ## 📌 Options